Above Innsbruck , © Tirol Werbung / Jörg Koopmann

 Handmade cheese, © ErlebnisSennerei Zillertal

-The SchauSennerei Zillertal in Mayrhofen is a working dairy farm where visitors can learn about how cheese, butter and yoghurt are made by hand,…
+The SchauSennerei Zillertal in Mayrhofen is a working dairy farm where visitors can learn how cheese, butter and yoghurt are made by hand, either on…

 Read moreShow less